-- Pre-paid reservation fee for an additional 75,000 AF of water supply, which increased the City's total water supply from 250,000 AF to 325,000 AF for the additional 50-year period with an option to renew for another additional 50-year period. - Pre-paid water use charges that would be paid by the City for water use above 150,000 AF up to 201,000 AF.
+- Pre-paid reservation fee for an additional 75,000 firm acre-feet of water supply, which increased the City's total water supply from 250,000 firm acre-feet to 325,000 firm acre-feet for the additional 50-year period with an option to renew for another additional 50-year period. - Pre-paid water use charges that would be paid by the City for water use above 150,000 firm acre-feet up to 201,000 firm acre-feet.

-As a result of this amendment, the City will not have to pay any additional raw water costs to the LCRA until such time as the City begins diverting over 201,000 AF per year.
-The City projects water usage above 201,000 AF in approximately the year 2021.
+As a result of this amendment, the City will not have to pay any additional raw water costs to the LCRA until such time as the City begins diverting over 201,000 firm acre-feet per year.
+The City projects water usage above 201,000 firm acre-feet in approximately the year 2021.
 The amendment also had numerous provisions that benefited the City.
 Also, a legal issue regarding the building of Water Treatment Plant No. 4 was settled.
 The First Amendment provides for mutual release of the City and LCRA from any claims or causes of action relating to the delayed construction of Water Treatment Plant No. 4.
 Approximately \$72,000,000 of the \$100,000,000 payment to the LCRA was allocated as a reservation payment which is pending a favorable IRS ruling regarding tax exempt status.
-That amount is being financed through an increase in the Taxable Commercial Paper Program from \$60,000,000 to \$150,000,000.
+That amount was financed through an increase in the Taxable Commercial Paper Program from \$60,000,000 to \$160,000,000.
 Upon the IRS ruling, the \$72,000,000 will be redeemed on a long-term basis.